CFFreire/terminal-executor/README.md

 ### Environment Variables

-Terminal Executor supports various ways to use environment variables in your commands:
+Terminal Automator supports various ways to use environment variables in your commands:

 #### Supported Syntax